 Historical Research and Development of Aviation

 For many years, humans have watched birds fly across the sky and wanted to experience the same.
 The result has been centuries of innovation, from designing wings made from feathers and wood and attaching them to a person’s arms to creating advanced aircraft that could cross oceans or even leave Earth’s atmosphere.
-Human flight began with the invention of gliders and kites, but perhaps the most famous names in aviation are Orville and Wilbur Wright, the brothers who built and flew the first motorized airplane.
+Human flight began with the invention of gliders and kites, but perhaps the most famous names in flight aviation are Orville and Wilbur Wright, the brothers who built and flew the first motorized airplane.
 Still, research and development in the field of aviation isn’t just about history: Today, people are still pushing the boundaries of what we can do in the air.

 Early Attempts to Fly